dmeeks91/nytreact/README.md

-# nytreact
+# New York Times React App
-This MERN Fullstack application allows users to search the New York times for articles, and save selected articles to MongoDB in order to read later.
+This MERN (Mongo, Express, React, Node) Fullstack application allows users to search the New York times for articles and save selected articles to MongoDB in order to read later.

 ![ScreenShot](client/public/images/nytReact.png)